garrandall/popular-music-data/tracks/are-you-serious-tyrone-davis.md

 Is this another trap
 Baited full of pain
-Can i really trust you, girl
+Can I really trust you, girl
 Or are you playing a game

 Oh, oh, girl